Lead

 Lead is a relatively unreactive post-transition metal.
-Its weak metallic character is illustrated by its amphoteric nature; lead and lead oxides react with acids and bases, and it tends to form covalent bonds.
-Compounds of lead are usually found in the +2 oxidation state rather than the +4 state common with lighter members of the carbon group.
-Exceptions are mostly limited to organolead compounds.
-Like the lighter members of the group, lead tends to bond with itself; it can form chains and polyhedral structures.
+Its weak metallic character is shown by its amphoteric behavior: lead and lead oxides react with both acids and bases, and it tends to form covalent bonds.
+Lead compounds usually occur in the +2 oxidation state rather than the +4 state common in lighter members of the carbon group, with exceptions mostly limited to organolead compounds.
+Like the lighter members of the group, lead can bond with itself, forming chains and polyhedral structures.